numoonchld/numoonchld.github.io/_drafts/learning-to-learn.md

 - top down process: big-picture and context linking
 - botton up process: chucnk and context linking
 - mastery requires both these linkings to happen correctly
+  - focussed attention
+  - understanding with diffused leanring
+  - temporally spaced practise

+***

+## illusions of competence

+- typically re-doing the material learned is used to develop further understanding
+  - however, this is counter productive and inefficient
+  - it is more useful to try to recall what was read the first time
+    - without looking
+    - this is the recall technique
+    - to be used instead of re-doing method
+  - the recall process itself aids deeper learning
+    - helps forms better chunks for firing neurons

+- the only time re-doing helps is when there more time between two iterations
+  - as this works as a spaced repetition
+  - there needs to be a sleep and wake cycle between each iteration

+- sometimes taking notes and writing down material can fool the brain into thinking you've learnt the material

+- mnistakes are helpful to find out holes in understanding
+- mistakes can be corrected bit by bit to improve depth and quality of understanding
+  - and this is why tests exist

+***

+## ease of learning

+- it is harder to learn when there is no inderest in the topic
+- it is easy to learn when motivated and interested in the topic
+  - this is becasue the neurons in the cortex carry information about what is happening around you
+  - and actions
+- brain also has diffusely projecting systems of neuromodulators that carry information
+  - these carry information about the value of the experience content
+  - not the content itself

+#### neuromodulators

+- includes (not limited to) acetylcholine, dopamine, and serotonin
+- these have a profound impact on unconscious mind

+###### acetylcholine

+- these neurons form neuromodulatory connection to the cortex that are particulary important for focused learning when paying lcose attention
+- project widely and activate circuits that control synaptic palsticity leading to new long term memory

+###### dopamine

+- dopamine allegedly 'controls' motivation
+  - they are a part of a large reward-learning system

+- dopamine is found in small set of neurons in the mid-brain
+  - partcularly in the basal ganglia just above the mid-brain
+  - below the cortex of the top brain

+- dopamine signals project widely and have a powerful effect on learning
+  - they are released when we receive and unexpected reward
+  - also affects decision-making and the value of the sensory inputs

+- dopamine is in the business of precdicting future rewards
+  - not just the immediate rewards
+  - this can motivate you to do something right now that may be not a instataneously rewarding
+  - but may lead to a better reward in the future

+- addictive drugs artificially increase dopamine activity and fool brain into thinking that something wornderful has happened
+  - leads ot craving and dependence which can hijack free will
+  - and motivate harmful behavior

+- loss of dopamine neurons leads to lack of motivation and
+  - something called "anhedoina"
+  - which is a loss of interest in things that once gave you pleasure

+- severe loss of dopamine neurons causes resting tremors, slowness, rigidity, parkinson's disease
+  - ultimately leads to catatonia, a complete lack of any movement

+- dopamine neurons are part of the unconscious brain
+- when using reward-promise in the pomodoro technique, it is essentially tapping into the dopamine mechanism

+###### serotonin

+- diffuse neuromodulatory system that strongly affects social life
+- in monkey troops, the alpha male has the highest level of serotonin activity
+- lowest ranking male has lowest ranking activity
+- prozac, which is the medication for clinical depression,
+  - increases serotonin activity
+- serotonin is also closely related risk-taking behavior
+  - higher risk in lower serotonin monkeys
+- jailed inmates have the lowest recorded levels of serotonin

+#### emotions

+- emotions strongly affect learning
+- emotions are entwined with perception, and attention span
+- emotions interact with learning and memory

+- the amygdala is a part of the limbic system
+  - along with the hippocampus, is involved in memory and decision-making
+  - regulating emotional reactions
+- the amygdala must be happy to be an effective learner

+- emotions and neuromodulatory systems are slower than perception and action
+  - but hold same importance in learning process

+-